-North Korea destroys South Korean liaison office in 'terrific explosion'
+North Korea destroys inter-Korean liaison office in 'terrific explosion'

 South Korea’s defence ministry called for North Korea to abide by the 2018 agreement, under which both sides vowed to cease “all hostile acts” and dismantled a number of structures along the heavily fortified Demilitarized Zone between the countries.

-Reporting by Hyonhee Shin, Josh Smith, and Sangmi Cha in Seoul; additional reporting by David Brunnstrom in Washington; Editing by Raju Gopalakrishnan, Robert Birsel, Nick Macfie and Jonathan Oatis
+Reporting by Hyonhee Shin, Josh Smith, and Sangmi Cha in Seoul; additional reporting by David Brunnstrom and Matt Spetalnick in Washington; Editing by Raju Gopalakrishnan, Robert Birsel, Nick Macfie, Jonathan Oatis and Will Dunham